Tensor Denoising via Amplification and Stable Rank Methods: Introduction

 A general framework for understanding tensor denoising in the additive model was developed in \cite{derksen2018general}, that relates the problem of denoising in the low rank context to the minimization of dual norms $\Vert \mathcal{D} \Vert_X$ and $\Vert \mathcal{N} \Vert_Y$, such as the nuclear $\Vert \mathcal \cdot \Vert_{\star}$ and spectral $\Vert \mathcal \cdot \Vert_{\sigma}$ norms, respectively.
 The calculation of these norms for tensors is also NP-hard \cite{friedland2018nuclear},\cite{hillar2013most}, thus in order make use of the denoising framework in \cite{derksen2018general} the co-authors developed the method of tensor amplification \cite{tokcan2021algebraic}, which provides good approximations of the tensor spectral norm and its dual the nuclear norm.

-In this work, we utilize the general framework of \cite{derksen2018general} and the approximations of the spectral norm \cite{tokcan2021algebraic} to devise three novel tensor denoising methods - \textit{amplification}-based, \textit{stable slice rank}, and \textit{stable $X$-rank} denoising, the latter two methods based on their eponymous rank estimates.
-The performance of these methods is compared to several standard decomposition-based denoising methods on synthetic tensors of various sizes, ranks, and noise levels, along with real-world tensors derived from physiological signals.
-The experimental results show that in the low rank context, tensor-based amplification provides comparable denoising performance in high signal-to-noise ratio (SNR) settings and superior performance in noisy (i.e., low SNR) settings, while the stable $X$-rank method achieves superior denoising performance on the physiological signal data.
+In this work we build upon the general denoising framework introduced in \cite{derksen2018general} to devise three novel tensor denoising methods.
+The first method uses \textit{tensor amplification} as previously developed by the co-authors in \cite{tokcan2021algebraic}.
+The other two methods utilize estimates of new notions of tensor rank, \textit{stable slice rank} and \textit{stable $X$-rank}, which are introduced in Section \ref{sec:newmethods} and can be considered ``stable" in the sense that they are robust to perturbations of a tensor's values.
+The performances of these three new denoising algorithms are compared to several standard decomposition-based denoising methods -- CP Alternating Least Squares (CP-ALS) \cite{tensortoolbox}, a multiway (multilinear) Wiener filter \cite{muti2005multidimensional}, and higher order orthogonal iteration (HOOI) \cite{de2000best} -- on synthetic tensors of various sizes, ranks, and noise levels.
+These methods are also evaluated on real-world tensors derived from electrocardiogram (ECG) signals collected from healthy subjects and patients with various cardiac arrhythmias.
+The experimental results show that in the low rank context, tensor-based amplification provides comparable denoising performance in high signal-to-noise ratio (SNR) settings and superior performance in noisy (i.e., low SNR) settings, while the stable $X$-rank method achieves superior denoising performance on the ECG data.